POSTS:

 John Danvers argues that the development of secular approaches to Buddhist practice involves not only a radical reconsideration of institutional goals and structures but the development of more effective, transformative and egalitarian modes of learning.

-SBN’s new group: Exploring aging from a secular Buddhist perspective
+SBN’s Exploring aging from a secular Buddhist perspective

 Based on conversations at the Secular Buddhist Network’s monthly online discussion group, several of the group’s members have formed a new interest group to explore the aging process as a spiritual practice, within a secular Buddhist frame.